This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-If you want to add additional sauces wait until the meat is finished cooking and the juices have been reduced.
-After you shred the meat and add it back to the pot, add the additional sauce and simmer for 5 to 10 minutes.
-Here are some suggested sauces:
+If you want to stir in a finished sauce, wait until the meat is done cooking and you’ve reduced the cooking liquid.
+After you shred the beef and return it to the pot, stir in the sauce and simmer for 5–10 minutes.

 Nutrition